wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the app selection wizard with search within this list set to model-driven apps.](../media/model-driven.png)](../media/model-driven.png#lightbox)

 1. Now search for **Collaboration Manager** and select the app that corresponds to your dedicated environment.
-For example, if you are working with environment 100, you would select the app with environment FSIInADay_100 against its name.
+For example, if you're working with environment 100, you would select the app with environment FSIInADay_100 against its name.

 1. Select the Collaboration Manager app and select **Save**.